-Osamu Tezuka (手塚 治虫) was a manga author and creator of many of the first Japanese animation.
+Osamu Tezuka (手塚 治虫) is a manga author and creator of many of the first Japanese animation.
 While Tezuka’s best known creation is, arguably, the world-renowned children’s series Astro Boy (1952-68), he drew more than 150,000 pages of manga in his lifetime – touching on every style and genre.
 He wrote for every age-group, from young children to mature audiences, and single-handedly created the majority of the genres and character-types we see in manga and anime today.

 Though he is one of the most respected cultural figures of 20th century Japan, finding information in English on his work can be difficult.…

 Osamu Tezuka (1928-1989), the "God of Manga", was arguably the greatest manga/anime artist of the 20th Century, and had it not been for him, Japanese anime and manga would not be what they are today.
 Although best known (especially outside Japan) as the creator of Astro Boy, the "boy robot with 100,000 horsepower", he was instrumental in developing (if not outright creating) nearly every genre of manga in existence today.